aws-samples/aws-edge-compute-workshop/modules/03-Greengrass.md

 	Command: `sudo bash ./cgroupfs-mount.sh`

-1. To be able to execute local Lambda function we need to ascertain that the necessary programming runtimes are installed and availble on the system.
-In thcase we install Python 2.7 and the Python package manager PIP.
-If you want tot used Javascript or Java for your local Lambda function you need to make sure you install those environments on the EC2 instance as well and configure them correctly.
+1. To be able to execute local Lambda function we need to ascertain that the necessary programming runtimes are installed and available on the system.
+In this case we install Python 2.7 and the Python package manager PIP.
+If you want to use Javascript or Java for your local Lambda functions you need to make sure you install those environments on the EC2 instance as well and configure them correctly.

 	Command: `sudo apt install python2.7 python-pip -y`